ChrisTitusTech/website/content/posts/2022/reagentc-windows-recovery-partition.md

 ### Command Prompt

-Where the recovery partition shines.
-So many tools to choose from that I could write a book.
-Here are the highlights:
+Here are the highlights of a recovery partition:

 - Copy Files
 - Chkdsk for failing hard drives